 information files are always needed to resume replication after

-you restore the slave's data.
-If your slave is replicating
+you restore the replica's data.
+If your replica is replicating

 LOAD DATA statements, you should